freementls/live_browser/README.md

 I'm fixing the internet.
 Shoutout to Linus Torvalds.
 Computers use death-based logic instead of life-based principles.
 Bridging this gap is non-trivial but inevitable.
 I'd prefer if we could keep our advances instead of only removing our losses, civilizationally.

-Having a chat that can work across websites instead of being centralized to one company or web adress etc. is about a week's worth of work away.
+Having a chat that can work across websites instead of being centralized to one company or web adress etc. is live at http://freement.site/live_browser/chat/ you are encouraged to upload this to your server, to be able to chat with any other website that uses this or compatible code!

+Version 0.0.1

+This chat is:
+. uncensored
+. unrestricted
+. unsecured
+. unlimited
+. cross-platform
+. decentralized
+. no accounts
+. free

+Known bugs

+. can memory leak
+. emojis sometimes do not work after input

+Coming soon: research tools, free browsing, improved internet architecture building and communitizing.

 Fractality, universal harmony, inverflexion.